 The Booking Question, Addressed Directly

 Given the editorial angle here, it is worth being direct about logistics.
-No booking platform, phone number, or website is confirmed in current data for Renovar a Mouraria.
 Community associations of this type in Lisbon typically operate without reservation systems, running instead on a walk-in basis with hours tied to programming schedules, events, or volunteer availability rather than fixed commercial opening times.
-This is not a failure of information; it is a structural feature of how these organisations operate.
-Turning up without confirmed hours is a real risk, and visitors who plan their Mouraria visit around this address specifically should build in flexibility, ideally pairing it with other stops in the quarter that have confirmed trading hours.
+It is best visited as part of a flexible Mouraria plan, alongside other stops in the quarter.

 For comparison, A Ginjinha on Largo de São Domingos operates with predictable daily hours and no reservation requirement, making it a reliable anchor for any Mouraria-adjacent afternoon.
 A Marisqueira do Lis provides a different kind of anchor if the visit extends into a meal.
 Planning a Mouraria afternoon around multiple stops, rather than a single destination, is the more resilient approach when one address has uncertain hours.